 The fastest and most economical way to explore the city of Moscow is to use the Metro but it can also be visited through various tourist services that are offered in the city.

 - Tour bus: Like many other large cities, it is also possible to visit Moscow via tour bus.
-It costs 1,000 rubles for a day (or 1,200 rubles for two days).

 - Other alternatives: It is also possible to visit the city via motorcycle, Segway, hot air balloon, helicopter, plane, or streetcar.